Download PDF →

 - Apply fonts, paragraph styles and headline packages consistently.

 - Every page or spread needs a folio.
-Every photo and story needs a byline.

 - Keep checking your school’s master calendar.
 Don’t miss photo ops.